-In 2014, the NH Children’s Health Foundation Board of Directors established the Sandi Van Scoyoc Legacy Award.
+In 2014, the New Hampshire Children’s Health Foundation Board of Directors established the Sandi Van Scoyoc Legacy Award.
 As our founding President, the award honors her commitment to improving the health of New Hampshire’s children.

 In recognition of their work, the recipient receives a check in the amount of $2,500*.

-Previous recipients include Roberta Abodeely, school nurse at the Dr. Norman W. Crisp Elementary School in Nashua; Tammy Levesque, coordinator of the Laconia Health and Wellness Academy, Laconia School District; Krystal Alpers, Franklin’s Parks and Recreation Director; Helene Mogridge, CEO of the Keene Family YMCA and and Jaime Hoebeke, Director of the Manchester Health Department’s Neighborhood Health Division.
+Previous recipients include: Roberta Abodeely, school nurse at the Dr. Norman W. Crisp Elementary School in Nashua; Tammy Levesque, coordinator of the Laconia Health and Wellness Academy, Laconia School District; Krystal Alpers, Franklin’s Parks and Recreation Director; Helene Mogridge, CEO of the Keene Family YMCA; and Jaime Hoebeke, Director of the Manchester Health Department’s Neighborhood Health Division.

 * Awards to individuals are subject to taxes, unless directed to a tax-exempt entity

 - Has demonstrated exceptional commitment to, and impact on, the health and wellness of children and families

 - Serves as a role model to others

 - Is exceptionally committed to improving and enhancing the health and well being of children and families

 - Has a track record of innovation and excellence in program and service delivery to advance improved health and wellness outcomes for children

 - Is an advocate for awareness, understanding and action to meet the needs of children and families